YWCA Job Openings: Come work with us

 Position Summary: Empowerment Childcare Counselors are responsible for ensuring that children in the care of the Empowerment Center are safe, have sanitary conditions, have activities, interaction with counselors or volunteers, and are provided with food according to guidelines.
 The Empowerment Childcare Center serves the children of Women’s Empowerment participants, AB Tech Students, and of members YW.
 The position is part time, year round and non-exempt.

 Education level: High school diploma or higher

-Experience: Must have experience working with children in a daycare setting
+Experience: Must have 6 months experience working with children in a daycare setting.

 Certifications: EDU119 is minimum requirement

-HOURS OF WORK: Hours vary between day and evening hours, some Saturday mornings required.
+Hours of Work: Hours vary during the day and some Saturday mornings required.